-SEATTLE — A man accused of killing and dismembering a woman in her suburban home and dumping her remains in a Seattle recycling bin pleaded guilty Monday to first degree murder.
+SEATTLE — A man who pleaded guilty to murder in the killing and dismembering a woman in her suburban home and dumping her remains in a Seattle recycling bin has been sentenced to nearly 28 years in prison.

 When interviewed by police, Charlton told detectives that he and Lyne met on a dating site and had been in a relationship for a month.

-He told police they went to a baseball game on April 8, 2016, the night before she was reported missing, according to court documents.
+He told police they went to a baseball game the night before she was reported missing, according to court documents.
 Charlton, who said he was a day laborer and homeless, told police the two went to a bar and later to her house.

 He said she dropped him off in Seattle and he ended up sleeping on a sidewalk and that he was too intoxicated to remember most of the evening.